OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
 You can achieve this result in many different ways, but the two most popular methods we have seen are:

-1. [Cloud Regions](/docs/infrastructure/deployment-targets/cloud-regions.md): introduced in **Octopus 3.4** to enable [rolling deployments](/docs/deployment-patterns/rolling-deployments.md) across multiple geographic regions.
+1. [Cloud Regions](/docs/infrastructure/deployment-targets/cloud-regions.md): enable [rolling deployments](/docs/deployment-patterns/rolling-deployments.md) across multiple geographic regions.
 2. Environment-per-region: by creating an environment per region you can leverage [lifecycles](/docs/releases/lifecycles/index.md) to create a strict release promotion process.

 Both methods allow you to modify your deployment process and variables per-region, but have slightly different release promotion paths.
 Choose the one that suits you best.